webbdeej/free-code-camp/Basic HTML and HTML5/readme.md

 # Use the value attribute with Radio Buttons and Checkboxes
 Added value to each radio button and check box using relevant label ID

+# Check Radio Buttons and Checkboxes by Default
+Added checked attr. to first radio box and first checkbox